The BEST Flourless Chocolate Cake Recipe (Sonia has done it again)

 - Carefully remove the outer ring of the springform pan before serving.
 I left the bottom tray from the springform pan on the cake and cut carefully to avoid scratching it.
 I didn't want to risk ruining the cake by transferring it from the springform tray to a plate.

 Did you make a real food recipe?

-So recently I had another similar recipe at a different friend's house, but with this recipe there's no need for messing with the pan full of water to bake the cake in, and it also calls for less eggs and less butter, so if any of those reasons appeal to you (not that you could ever have too many eggs or too much butter!), and just for the sake of having another option, I'm including one more recipe here…
+So recently I had another similar recipe at a different friend's house, but with this recipe there's no need for messing with the pan full of water to bake the cake in, and it also calls for less eggs, so if either of those reasons appeal to you (not that you could ever have too many eggs), and just for the sake of having another option, I'm including one more recipe here…

 They're both so good, it's hard to say which is the BEST flourless chocolate cake recipe!

 - 8 ounces chocolate of choice, chopped

 - 1 cup butter, pastured butter is best

 - 1 1/2 cup sugar, I used palm sugar because when I tried this recipe I was making it for a friend who cannot have refined sugars.
 You could also use organic cane sugar.

 - 1 cup organic cocoa powder, plus a little more for dusting